sem CLI Reference#

 it is not stored on the current computer.

-Organizations are created using the web interface of Semaphore 2.0.
+Organizations are created using the Semaphore 2.0 web interface.

 The authentication token depends on the active user.